GNOME/gtk/docs/reference/gtk/running.md

 ### `GSK_MAX_TEXTURE_SIZE`

-Limit texture size to the minimum of this value and the OpenGL limit for texture sizes.
+Limit texture size to the minimum of this value and the OpenGL limit for texture sizes in the "gl" renderer.
 This can be used to debug issues with texture slicing on systems where the OpenGL texture size limit would otherwise make texture slicing difficult to test.

 ### `GTK_CSD`